 - This will verify the files and replace any corrupted or damaged files.
 It can take some time to go through these files.

 - Some files may come up as "failed to verify".
-These files are the local configuration files that shouldn't be replaced.
+That is normal behaviour as they are local files that won't be replaced.